SuperOfficeDocs/superoffice-docs/docs/en/document/learn/index.md

 ---
 uid: help-en-document
-title: Documents
+title: Document
 description: Introduction to documents and document handling in SuperOffice.
-keywords: document, activities
+keywords: document, activity, activities
 author: Bergfrid Dias
-date: 07.19.2024
+date: 10.08.2024
+version: 10.3.10
 topic: concept
-language: en
 audience: person
 audience_tooltip: SuperOffice CRM
+language: en
+pilot: yes
 ---

-# Documents ![icon][img1]
+# Document ![icon][img1]

 Storing all documents in one place helps you and your team to access up-to-date information and stay in control of customer relations.